piroor/popupalt/migration-story.md

 At Febrary 2016 I migrated it to ready for e10s.
 To be honest *it was the largest barrier on my case*.
-Through migration of Firefox itself for e10s, implementation to fill the tooltip was moved to [the lower layer written in C++](http://mxr.mozilla.org/mozilla-esr45/source/embedding/browser/nsDocShellTreeOwner.cpp#1050) and *I had to give up the old approach which overrides the behavior around content tooltip of Firefox itself*, because a bootstrapped extension written in JavaScript cannot access to such operations in the low layer.
+Through migration of Firefox itself for e10s, implementation to fill the tooltip was moved to [the lower layer written in C++](http://mxr.mozilla.org/mozilla-esr45/source/embedding/browser/nsDocShellTreeOwner.cpp#1050) and *I had to give up the old approach which overrides the partial operation to construct tooltip content*, because all operations to construct tooltip were completely enclosed in the low layer.

-Instead I noticed that Firefox always shows tooltip for an HTML element when it has own `title` attribute.
+Instead I noticed that Firefox always shows tooltip when an HTML element has its own `title` attribute.
-So, I decided to copy the value of `alt` attribute to the `title` attribute for hover-ed HTML elements themselves, when any `mousemove` event is fired in web pages.
+So, I decided to copy the value of `alt` attribute to the `title` attribute for hover-ed HTML elements themselves, when any `mousemove` event is fired in webpages.
 For example:

     Before: